-- □ "Overview" on page 202
+- □ "Overview" on page 224

-- □ "SNMPv3 User and Group Names" on page 206
+- □ "SNMPv3 User and Group Names" on page 228

-- □ "SNMPv3 View Names" on page 209
+- ☐ "SNMPv3 View Names" on page 231

-- □ "SNMPv3 View Table" on page 212
+- □ "SNMPv3 View Table" on page 234

-- □ "SNMPv3 Traps" on page 215
+- ☐ "SNMPv3 Traps" on page 237

+- □ "SNMP Engine ID" on page 238

-To permanently save your new settings or any changes to the configuration file, select Save Configuration to Flash from the main menu on the left side of the page.
+To permanently save your new settings or any changes to the configuration file, select Save Settings to Flash from the main menu on the left side of the page.

-The SNMPv3 protocol builds on the existing SNMPv1 and SNMPv2c protocol implementation which is described in Chapter 16 on page 189.
+The SNMPv3 protocol builds on the existing SNMPv1 and SNMPv2c protocol implementation which is described in Chapter 16 on page 209.
 In SNMPv3, User-based Security Model (USM) authentication is implemented along with encryption, allowing you to configure a secure SNMP environment.

 The SNMPv3 protocol uses different terminology than the SNMPv1 and SNMPv2c protocols.
 In the SNMPv1 and SNMPv2c protocols, the terms agent and manager are used.
-An agent is the software within an SNMP user while a manager is an SNMP host.
+An agent is the software within an SNMP user, while a manager is an SNMP host.
 In the SNMPv3 protocol, agents and managers are called entities.
 In any SNMPv3 communication, there is an authoritative entity and a non-authoritative entity.
 The authoritative entity checks the authenticity of the non-authoritative entity.
 And, the non-authoritative entity checks the authenticity of the authoritative entity.